I tried image analysis with the multimodal capabilities of Foundation Models

 }

 Note that @Generable type information consumes the context window.
-The more properties there are and the longer the @Guide descriptions, the more consumption increases, so it is effective to omit unnecessary properties and keep property names concise.
+The more properties there are and the longer the @Guide descriptions, the more is consumed, so it is effective to omit unnecessary properties and keep property names concise.

 ImageAnalysisResult should be defined at the top level of the file (outside of ContentView).

-The analysis results using this ImageAnalysisResult are as follows.
-Add action2() to ContentView and switch the button action from action1 to action2 to verify.
+The results of analysis using this ImageAnalysisResult are as follows.
+Add action2() to ContentView and switch the button action from action1 to action2 to check.

 func action2() {